mmehdig/tcms/README.md

 The current version of coffee machine understands two features for coffee: density and size.

 # How
-The state of this coffee machine is stored in `coffee_machine.json` and all of it's funcitonality are implemented in `model.py`.
+The state of this coffee machine is stored in `coffee_machine.json` and all of it's funcitonality are implemented in as `CoffeeMachine` class in `models.py`.
 The `run.py` will fire the web interface and all web services.

 # API